OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 of documentation for that online.
 There are a few options, but nothing much more than their [GitHub Chartjs zoom plugin](https://github.com/chartjs/chartjs-plugin-zoom) page.

-**Clusterize.js Package** - This third party package is used for displaying the table next to the graph.
+**Clusterize.js** - This third-party package is used for displaying the table next to the graph.
 It specializes in displaying large amounts of data efficiently, so lag isn't noticeable to users.
-It also has an easy to use set up for populating a `<table>` component by putting each row (`<tr>`) and column (`<td>`) in an array that's passed to the Clusterize constructor.
+It also has an easy to use set up for populating a `<table>` component by putting each row (`<tr>`) and column (`<td>`) in an array that is passed to the Clusterize constructor.
 Documentation can be found on the [Clusterize website](https://clusterize.js.org/).

-**Other important design issues include:**
+**Other important design considerations include:**

 **State API key** - The API key controls access to data and throttles requests.
 If necessary the State can be contacted to increase query limits for a specific key.
 The [CDSS REST Web Services help page](https://dwr.state.co.us/rest/get/help) provides instructions for obtaining the API key.

-**Paging** - By default, the State of Colorado will return more pages of information to the user if the amount of data rows exceeds 50,000.
+**Paging** - By default, the State of Colorado's web services will use 1+ pages of output if the amount of data rows exceeds 50,000.
-Normally, a user would have to make additional requests to retrieve the remaining rows.
-This JavaScript example will take care of that, so that only one query is sent; If there are multiple pages, they will be subsequently queried, retrieved, and added to the graph and table to be displayed.
+Normally, calling applications would have to make additional requests to retrieve the remaining rows.
+However, these JavaScript examples handle the paging so that only one query is sent.
+If there are multiple pages, they will be queried in sequence, data retrieved, and added to the graph and table for display.

-**Missing Data** - By default, the State's Web Services only return non-missing value rows.
-For example, if there are 10 missing days for a query of daily data, there will be no empty rows in the returned data; March 9th data will be followed by March 20th data.
-Because of this, the consuming application such as the examples in this repository need to fill in missing records for display.
+**Missing Data** - By default, the State's web services only return non-missing value rows.
+For example, if there are 10 missing days for a query of daily data, there will be no empty rows in the returned data (March 9th data will be followed by March 20th data).
+Because of this, the consuming application such as the examples in this repository need to fill in missing records for display so that data gaps are obvious.
+It is important that data gaps are filled with "missing data values" such as null or `NaN`, and **not** automatically assumed to be zeros.

 **Local Time Zones** - The HydroBase web service return all dates and times in local time zones.
 Consequently, the JavaScript examples